 It also creates a platform for wider circles of support, for people who've shared similar experiences.

-- How can you make sure the input is representative and inclusive?
-Bear in mind that digital engagement could exclude certain cohorts of people, such as those without access to the technology, people with low levels of literacy or language skills and people with visual impairment.
+How can you make sure the input is representative and inclusive?
+Bear in mind that digital engagement could exclude certain people, like those without access to technology, people with low levels of literacy or language skills, and people with visual impairments.

-- How will you keep a check on things?
-You might need a moderator to monitor people’s use of open forums and make sure appropriate privacy settings are in place.
+And how will you keep a check on things?
+You might need a moderator to monitor how people are using open forums, and make sure privacy settings are in place.